 Away from the exhibition and rabbit farm, we visited a pig farm.

-But first, from the splendid array of pork products – pork chops, sausages, bacon, etc – appearing on my end of the table every breakfast, I could see that this is a special industry.
-Even for dinner, our boisterous chef Mogens Kurer at the farm house could not help including a dish of tastefully prepared pork every day.
+But first, from the splendid array of pork products appearing on my table every breakfast, I could see that this is a special industry.
+Even for dinner, our chef Mogens Kurer could not help including a dish of tastefully prepared pork every day.

-The pig industry has for many years been a major source of income for Denmark, which is among the world’s largest pork exporters.
-About 90 per cent of its products are exported to 140 countries.
+The pig industry is for years a major source of income for Denmark, which is among the world’s largest exporters.
+About 90 % of its products are exported to 140 countries.

-According to the Danish Agriculture and Food Council, pork exports account for almost half of all agricultural exports and five per cent of Denmark’s total exports.
+According to the Danish Agriculture and Food Council, pork exports account for almost half of all agricultural exports and 5 % of Denmark’s total exports.
 With about 5,000 pig farms, Danish farmers produce 28 million pigs annually, which are slaughtered, processed and exported.